 A new Caol Ila that was bottled pre-lockdown is now available.
-Things are slowly returning to normal, but it’ll be a while before there’ll be a pause in new releases until the Coronavirus crisis has passed.
+Things are slowly returning to normal, but it’ll be a while before there’ll be anything like a regular release schedule.
 As usual the best way to keep up to date is by signing up to the mailing list here.

 Shipping is charged at cost, and there’s a free local pick-up option at checkout if you’re in the Manchester area.
 If your location isn’t available please get in touch and I’ll see what I can do.
 All the packaging used for shipping is recyclable.

 All Chorlton Whisky releases are bottled at natural strength from a single cask, with no chill-filtering or added colouring.
 No monkey business, basically.

 Caol Il 12-year-old

 A true “iron fist in a velvet glove” of an Islay whisky here.
 The nose is clean, coastal and lightly smoky, with lemon sherbet, buttery baked apple and sea shells.
 The palate starts similarly sweet and lemony, before sooty and salty peat smoke rolls in, with a side of black cardamom pods and oolong tea.
 The finish is sweeter, with tangerine and toasted almond, cut through with tar, salt and smoke.
 Elegant, poised and powerful!

 This hogshead produced 229 bottles at 57.8% and they are available for £67.50 each.